cschandler/FileAnalyzer1/README.md

 To run, navigate to the FileAnalyzer1 directory and run the script:

-./runAnalyzer.sh <file path>
+./runAnalyzer.sh "file path"

-Where <file path> is the file path to the text file that is to be analyzed.
+Where "file path" is the file path to the text file that is to be analyzed.

 Output files are stored in /output folder.